muammar/centerfinder/README.md

 ```
 and you will split `molpro2.in` in two files containing 250 lines each one.

+### How do I check that this input file was correctly generated?

+I suggest you to make the one body calculations given in `molpro.in` and make
+an analysis of the energies and check if the LMO are well assigned (using any
+of the available molecular visualizers).
+If after checking your one body
+results you find they are fine, so you are good to go.
+Actually, the two body
+interactions are built from the one body ones.
+The script proceed as follows:
+a) it calculates the possible combinations; b) it asks you if you want to
+discard atoms to not be taken into account in the two body interaction part; c)
+and finally it writes `molpro2.in`.

 ### How to update it?

 To update this program, just do a `git pull` in your `$PATH/centerfinder/`